HomeDev GuideRecipesAPI Reference

 Complete the installation

-After you install app packages, installation results appear with information about whether you need to restart the site (if ASP.NET does not automatically restart it).
-Site restart is required to load and scan new assemblies and initialize installed apps.
+After you install app packages, installation results display information about whether you need to restart the site (if ASP.NET does not automatically restart it).
+Site restart is required to load and scan assemblies and initialize installed apps.

 Update an app

-The Updates tabs shows available updates for installed apps.
-When you upgrade an app, the old version is uninstalled and the new version is installed.
+The Updates tab shows available updates for installed apps.
+When you upgrade an app, it uninstalls the old version and installs the new one.
 The update process also updates related apps (dependencies and dependents).

 Disable an app